PabloNicolla/learning-ground/AWS/Architect-Associate/README.md

 |                             | **Networking**                              |
 |                             | **Hardware/AWS Global Infrastructure**      |
 |                             | Regions, Availability Zones, Edge Locations |

-## VPC

-Internet gateway - To activate internet connectivity for your VPC

-Virtual Private Gateway - A virtual private gateway connects your VPC to another private network

-AWS Direct Connect - To establish a secure physical connection between your on-premises data center and your Amazon VPC, you can use AWS Direct Connect.

 ## AWS SECURITY TABLE